-The kudu CLI includes a tool called kack which can be used for monitoring cluster health and data integrity. kack will identify issues such as under-replicated tablets, unreachable tablet servers, or tablets without a leader.
+The kudu CLI includes a tool called kack that can be used for gathering information about the state of a Kudu cluster, including checking its health. ksck will identify issues such as under-replicated tablets, unreachable tablet servers, or tablets without a leader.

-ksck should be run from the command line, and requires you to specify the complete list of Kudu master addresses:
+ksck should be run from the command line as the Kudu admin user, and requires the full list of master addresses to be specified: